0xb100d/wink-rust/README.md

 ## Philosophy

-Grin likes itself small and easy on the eyes.
+WINK wants to satisfy everyone, from those who have never so much as owned a bank account, to professional economists.
 It wants to be inclusive and welcoming for all walks of life, without judgement.
-Grin is terribly ambitious, but not at the detriment of others, rather to further us all.
+WINK is terribly ambitious, but not at the detriment of others, rather to further us all.
 It may have strong opinions to stay in line with its objectives, which doesn't mean disrespect of others' ideas.

 We believe in pull requests, data and scientific research.
 We do not believe in unfounded beliefs.